renatomaia/coutil/doc/manual.md

 The value on which the event is emitted is returned, followed by any additional values passed to [`emitone`](#eventemitone-e-) or [`emitall`](#eventemitall-e-).
 Any `nil` in `e1, ...` is ignored.

-### `event.awaiteach (f, [e1, ...])`

-Suspends the execution of the calling coroutine awaiting an event on each of the values `e1, ...`.
-Whenever one of these events are emited `f` is called with the value on which the event is emitted, followed by any additional values passed to [`emitone`](#eventemitone-e-) or [`emitall`](#eventemitall-e-).

-If `f` returns any value (including `nil`) then the suspension for the events is cancelled, and this function returns the values returned by `f`.
-If `f` raises an error then the suspension for the events is cancelled, and this function raises the error.
-Otherwise, this function return no values.

-`f` is always executed in context of the calling coroutine, and the behavior is undefined if `f` suspends the calling coroutine (even to await events).
-However `f` might resume another coroutine to await events.

-Any `nil` in `e1, ...` is ignored.
-Any repeated values in `e1, ...` are treated as a single one.
-If `e1, ...` are not provided or are all `nil`, this function returns no value and has no effect.

 ### `event.emitall (e, ...)`